 The IRS collection process is the procedures the Internal Revenue Service implements to collect on a debt.
-The IRS offers its own brief rundown of their collection process that can be found here.
-Their guide explains more how they collect on you.
+The IRS offers its own brief rundown of its collection process that can be found here.
+Their guide explains more about how they collect on you.
 Our guide will go through what to actually do when you get IRS letters and how to navigate the IRS collection process.
 This guide is part of the TRP.tax tax help guide, an online resource to help taxpayers resolve their own tax problems or if hiring someone, understand the process better.

 Step One: Understanding Your Stage In The IRS Collection Process